-In order to make choices about your health care coverage and treatment, it is important you understand how Blue Cross and Blue Shield of Texas (BCBSTX) interacts with the HDHP and how it may affect you.
+In order to make choices about your health care coverage and treatment, it is important you understand how BCBSTX interacts with the HDHP and how it may affect you.
 The ERS Board of Trustees has contracted with BCBSTX as a third-party administrator of the HDHP to assist in the administration of the HDHP.
 Neither ERS nor BCBSTX provides medical services or makes treatment decisions.